lincolnloop/django-debug-logging/README.rst

   date and aggregated stats.
 This will make it easier to run your url test repeatedly over time and see the impact of your changes.

+* Write more complex performance tests that use TestCase classes and log each request from the Django test client.

+* Graph the aggregated stats of the runs.

 * Take more inspiration from Sentry and group hits on the same urls within the same run together, showing aggregated and individual stats.

-* Graph the aggregated stats of the runs.

-* [Maybe] Create a UI that is more user-friendly and not dependent on Nexus.
+* Create a UI that is more user-friendly and not dependent on Nexus.

 .. _Django Debug Toolbar: https://github.com/django-debug-toolbar/django-debug-toolbar